quiloos39/worksafe/README.md

 For this project, I utilized the Native Base and Chakra UI frameworks as my design system.
 Although I am confident in my own design skills, I didn't feel like I had enough time to showcase them.
 Using an existing design system allowed me to focus on other aspects of the project.

 For this project, I selected Strapi over other frameworks such as NestJS or Express due to its scalability and built-in features such as authentication and authorization, a role-based system, and an admin panel.
 These capabilities allowed me to focus on developing the core features of the app

+I have experience building dynamic pages in the past, but I haven't had the opportunity to implement them recently due to time constraints.